 - In Pokémon your rival will always pick up the pokemon who has the elemental advantage over yours.
 Legendary duos tend to have opposing "elements":

 - Pokémon Red and Blue: had Mewtwo representing cloning and man-made advancements and Mew representing birth and natural evolution.

 - Pokémon Gold and Silver: had Ho-oh, who represents the sky and sun and Lugia who represents the sea and moon.
 While Lugia isn't a water type, it does learn a few water moves naturally.

 - Pokémon Ruby and Sapphire had Groudon, who represents the power of the land and Kyogre, who represents power of the sea.

 - One rivalry between two elements that's been prominent in Pokémon Black and White is the one between Fire and Electricity.
 With Reshiram representing Fire and Yang, and Zekrom representing Electricity and Yin.
-This actually appeared earlier with trainers Flint and Volkener and perhaps even earlier still with Magmar and Electabuzz.
+This actually appeared earlier with trainers Flint and Volkner and perhaps even earlier still with Magmar and Electabuzz.

 - Pokémon X and Y had Fairy-type Xerneas representing life and Dark-type Yveltal representing death.
 However, Fairy and Dark-type Pokemon play similarly; being resistant to powerful types and moves revolving around Combat Pragmatism and trickery.

 - Strangely enough, there are pokemon whose dual types are rival elements (e.g. the Grass/Steel Ferrothorn), making an Oxymoronic Being.